AntonGrn/home-auto-ALMA/home-server/README.md

 ## Step 3:  Run HomeServer
 Since the ALMA home server is intended to be run on a Raspberry Pi (acting as the hub of your smart home system), the HomeServer application should be configured to launch as a Linux daemon.
 One suggested approach is to set it up as a `systemd` background service on your Raspberry Pi.
 This setup allows easy managagement and debugging with real-time log tracking, while still leaving your Pi available to run other services and operations of your liking in parrallel.  to serve additional purposes of your liking

-# Get started with Gadgets
+# Get started with Gadgets and Automations
-Once the HomeServer is running inside your LAN with a successful connection to a PublicServer instance, you can start introducing and configuring gadgets.
+Once the HomeServer is running inside your LAN with a successful connection to a PublicServer instance, you can start introducing and configuring gadgets and automations.

-See [main page](link) for information about gadgets.
+See [main page](link) for information about gadgets and automations.

 ## Native ALMA gadgets
 Any software capable to setup a Socket TCP Server instance can confirm to native ALMA gadgets to gather integer value states.